ZRJohnson208/GalacticLions-CodeVault/README.md

 [![Issues](https://img.shields.io/github/issues/ftcteam5898/GalacticLions-Starter?color=0088ff)](https://github.com/ftcteam5898/GalacticLions-Starter/issues)
 [![Pull Requests](https://img.shields.io/github/issues-pr/ftcteam5898/GalacticLions-Starter?color=0088ff)](https://github.com/ftcteam5898/GalacticLions-Starter/pulls)

-# Galactic Lions TeamCode - 2024-2025 IntoTheDeep Season
+# Galactic Lions TeamCode - 2025-2026 Season
 **Welcome to the Lakeview Robotics Code Respiratory!
 This space is primarily built for our dedicated programmers of our teams.**

-This is a module that contains the Android Studio projects with code for our robotics teams' FTC robots for the IntoTheDeep season.
+This is a module that contains the Android Studio projects with code for our robotics teams' FTC robots for the () season.
 It's based on the [original FTC SDK](https://github.com/FIRST-Tech-Challenge/FtcRobotController).
 While meant primarily for our teams' members, [this respiratory](https://github.com/ftcteam5898/GalacticLions-Starter) should be welcoming to contributions from external organizations and FTC community.

 ## Requirements